What Is B2B Lead Nurturing?

 However, B2B lead nurturing shouldn't just be reserved for your prospects, it should be an ongoing strategy for your existing clients too.
 Lead nurturing programs influence prospects and customers by establishing a relationship between your brand and your audience.

-Encouraging interactions and sharing useful content through lead nurturing tactics keeps your contacts aware and engaged while helping them through their decision-making process towards conversion.
+Encouraging interactions and sharing useful content through lead nurturing tactics keeps your contacts aware and engaged while helping them through their decision-making process toward conversion.

 While this approach sounds ideal, as a B2B marketer, you'll know that clients and customers rarely follow a straightforward and linear buyer's journey.